susuhahnml/awsome-factory-associator/README.md

   factory.define("ticketWithLevel", Ticket)
   .parent("ticketFact")
   .attr("level",1)
-  //The created instance will have the attribute seat and a random price generated on the creation
+  //The created definition will have the attribute seat and a random price generated on the creation
 ```

 #### BelongsToOne Associations